kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 which pods should be grouped.
 If so, the user needs to ensure that it is correct and not duplicated with other unrelated workloads.

-#### the update to labels specified at `matchLabelKeys` isn't supported
+#### The update to labels specified at `matchLabelKeys` isn't supported

 `MatchLabelKeys` is handled and merged into `LabelSelector` at _a pod's creation_.
-It means this feature doesn't support the label's update even though users, of course, could update the label that is specified at `matchLabelKeys` after a pod's creation.
+It means this feature doesn't support the label's update even though a user could update the label that is specified at `matchLabelKeys` after a pod's creation.
 So, in such cases, the update of the label isn't reflected onto the merged `LabelSelector`, even though users might expect it to be.
-On the documentation, we'll declare it's not recommended using `matchLabelKeys` with labels that is frequently updated.
+On the documentation, we'll declare it's not recommended to use `matchLabelKeys` with labels that might be updated.

 Also, we assume the risk is acceptably low because:
 1. It's a fairly low probability to happen because pods are usually managed by another resource (e.g., deployment),